Dale Bumpers: Clinton impeachment

 The American people are now and for some time have been asking to be allowed a good night's sleep.
 They're asking for an end to this nightmare.
 It is a legitimate request.

 Honors

-In 1995, the University of Arkansas-Fayetteville founded the Dale Bumpers College of Agricultural, Food and Life Sciences in his honor.
+In 1995, the University of Arkansas founded the Dale Bumpers College of Agricultural, Food and Life Sciences in his honor.

 In 2014, the White River National Wildlife Refuge in Arkansas was renamed "Dale Bumpers White River National Wildlife Refuge".
 At a dedication ceremony, Daniel M. Ashe, director of the United States Fish and Wildlife Service, said:

 The Service is proud to recognize the many contributions Senator Bumpers has made to give many future generations the same opportunity to enjoy Arkansas' natural beauty as we have had.
 He is a giant among conservationists and a visionary who followed an unconventional path to set aside some of Arkansas' last wild places.
 It is fitting that he will be forever linked with the White River.